lf-lang/lf-lang.github.io/packages/documentation/copy/en/tools/Command Line Tools.md

     mvn compile
 ```

-**Note:** The gradle build also performs tests, which takes a long time.
+**Note:** The Gradle build also performs tests, which takes a long time.

 The comnand-line tools will then be in a directory `lingua-franca/bin`.